rebeccachan13/TotallySecureMathApp/README.md

 - Never trust user input: it should always be verified and sanitized before processing or execution.
 - Avoid risky function like eval().
 - Implement thorough input validation and utilize safer alternatives for any necessary dynamic code execution.

+**Insufficient input validation:**

+- Always validate and sanitize user inputs to prevent invalid data and potential security threats.
+- Implement strict validation rules for all input fields to ensure only correct and expected data is accepted.
+- Regularly update validation mechanisms to address new security vulnerabilities and enhance overall application security.